Conspiracy to Supply Class B Drugs

 Your defence options will depend entirely on the circumstances.
 Taking advice from our specialist drug offences defence team at the earliest opportunity can help to ensure all relevant factors are considered, your account can be considered, and the strongest defence can be prepared for you based on your account.

-If you deny involvement in the alleged defence, we can review the police and prosecution case, including the evidence relied upon, to identify any flaws.
+If you deny involvement in the alleged offence, we can review the police and prosecution case, including the evidence relied upon, to identify any flaws.
 We can also look at evidence, including witness testimony, that can be used to prove your innocence.
 This can include everything from mobile phone evidence and financial records to CCTV footage, DNA evidence, fingerprint evidence and witness testimony as required.

 If you wish to plead guilty to conspiracy to supply class B drugs, we can advise you on the best strategy to help minimise any sentence.
 For example, if we can show that you only played a limited and/or subordinate role in the offence, this will usually lead to a significantly reduced sentence.
 Making sure the drugs involved in the offence are accurately valued and quantified can also make a significant difference as police and prosecutors often overestimate the street value of drugs.